History and Mission

 The first bachelor’s degree in business at what would eventually become Virginia Tech was offered in 1925 and the first master’s degree in 1931.
 A school of business was established in 1961 with 28 faculty members and 823 students.
 Business became one of the colleges of the university in 1965.

 The college was named for two alumni, Robert B. Pamplin and his son, Robert B. Pamplin Jr., in 1986 in recognition of their lifetime accomplishments, service to Virginia Tech and especially to its college of business, and their financial support.
 Robert B. Pamplin, who died in June 2009 at age 97, was the retired chairman of Georgia-Pacific.
 Robert B. Pamplin Jr. is chairman, president, and CEO of the R.B.
 Pamplin Corporation of Portland, Oregon.
 The Pamplins’ total gifts to the college exceed $25 million.

-The college offers undergraduate and graduate programs in accounting and information systems, business information technology, economics, finance, hospitality and tourism management, management, and marketing.
+The college offers undergraduate and graduate programs in accounting and information systems, business information technology, finance, hospitality and tourism management, management, marketing, and real estate.
 The college’s degree programs, except for the master of information technology, are accredited by AACSB International — the Association to Advance Collegiate Schools of Business International.
 Pamplin and the College of Engineering jointly deliver the master of information technology program, which is accredited by the Southern Association of Colleges and Schools.

 Pamplin emphasizes technology and analysis that improve business, entrepreneurship that leads to innovation and innovative companies, international opportunities for learning and research, and an inclusive, collaborative community.